sheldonjuli/RemakeofECO316Website/README.md

 # RemakeofECO316Website
 Remake of ECO 316 Website

 This project was done in summer 2016 and no longer maintained.
 Uploaded for demonstration only.
+The commits do not reflect the actual working process.